Moshe Chaim Luzzatto: Departure from Italy

-After threats of excommunication and many arguments, Luzzatto finally came to an understanding with the leading Italian rabbis, including his decision not to write the maggids lessons or teach mysticism and hand over all his writings to his mentor Yeshayahu Basan.
-In 1735, Luzzatto left Italy for Amsterdam, believing that in the more liberal environment there, he would be able to pursue his mystical interests.
+After threats of excommunication and many arguments, Luzzatto finally reached an understanding with the leading Italian rabbis, including his decision not to write the maggids lessons or teach mysticism, and to hand over all his writings to his mentor, Yeshayahu Basan.
+In 1735, Luzzatto left Italy for Amsterdam, believing that in the more liberal environment there he could pursue his mystical interests.
 Passing through Germany, he appealed to the local rabbinical authorities to protect him from the threats of the Italian rabbis.
 They refused and forced him to sign a document stating that all the teachings of the maggid were false.

-But the controversy was not entirely over yet.
-Rumors were spread that Luzzato's mentor Yeshayahu Basan sympathized with his pupil and even sent him back some of his writings to publish.
-This caused a major uproar and many heated letters passed between Moshe Hagiz and Yaakov Poppers and Basan threatening to undermine the latter's authority if he did not hand over the box with Luzzato's writings to the rabbis of Venice.
-In one letter, Moshe Hagiz, Luzzato's staunchest opponent, calls Luzzato a wretched renegade who betrayed his religion, and lost his portion in the world to come, calling and urging for the burning of all his writings.
-Basan was forced to hand over Luzzato's writings to Poppers which he subsequently buried deep in the ground and burnt some of the writings he deemed heretical.
+But the controversy was not yet over.
+Rumors spread that Luzzato's mentor, Yeshayahu Basan, sympathized with his pupil and even sent him back some of his writings to publish.
+This caused a major uproar, and many heated letters passed between Moshe Hagiz and Yaakov Poppers, and Basan, threatening to undermine the latter's authority if he did not hand over the box containing Luzzato's writings to the rabbis of Venice.
+In one letter, Moshe Hagiz, Luzzato's staunchest opponent, calls Luzzato a wretched renegade who betrayed his religion and lost his portion in the world to come, calling and urging for the burning of all his writings.
+Basan was forced to hand over Luzzato's writings to Poppers, who subsequently buried deep in the ground and burnt some of the writings he deemed heretical.